TRAIN YOUR BRAIN: Mindfulness for Tinnitus

 Your Instructor

-I am a licensed therapist and qualified teacher of Mindfulness Based Stress Reduction (MBSR) through the University of California at San Diego Center for Mindfulness--one of only two institutes able to certify teachers of MBSR.
-In addition, I am also a meditation teacher trained in the Buddhist Shambhala tradition.
-Like you, I have tinnitus and understand your challenges and struggles.
+I am a licensed therapist, a meditation teacher, and qualified teacher of Mindfulness Based Stress Reduction (MBSR) through the University of California at San Diego Center for Mindfulness--one of only two institutes able to certify teachers of MBSR.

 Small Student/Teacher Ratio